twistlock/sample-code/CI/twistcli_Docker/README.md

 ## NOTES:

-To see usage of container with twistcli images scan usage, run testUssage To see an example of how to run the container, see testScan
+To see usage of container with twistcli images scan usage, run testUsage To see an example of how to run the container, see testScan

 testRun script shows how to run the container to do an actual scan of an image using